EarthObservationSimulator/orbitpy/docs/orbitpy.contactfinder_module.rst

    ``spc`` satellite is defined and the orbit propagated to obtain the state information.
 The groundstation is defined by the ``gs`` object.
-   The contact finder is executed by passing both the ``spc`` and ``gs`` objects, the path to the satellite state file, path to the output directory, output format as ``DETAIL``.
+   The contact finder is executed by passing both the ``spc`` and ``gs`` objects, the path to the satellite state file, path to the output directory and output format as ``DETAIL``.
 Since an output filename is not specified, the name *Euro_to_Atl.csv* is chosen where *Euro* is the name of satellite and *Atl* is name of ground-station.

    .. code-block:: python